13 Jun Neighbourhood Safety and Crime Maps

 Neighbourhood Safety and Crime Maps

-One of the first things home buyers ask me when they are exploring neighbourhoods is “how safe is this area?”
+One of the first things home buyers ask me when they are exploring a neighbourhood is “how safe is this area?”

 This is particularly true for people who are making a significant relocation, single women, older home buyers, and young families.
-With your home being the biggest investment in your life, you want to make sure you feel comfortable in your surroundings!
+Since your home is the biggest investment in your life, you want to ensure you feel comfortable and safe in your surroundings!

-That said, you’re going to need to do a little homework of your own to find out just what your comfort level is.
+It’s important to have an understanding of your comfort level so I can give the most relevant advice.
+That said, you need to do a little homework of your own to find out what your comfort level is.
 For people really unfamiliar with an area (especially Hamilton, which has many distinct neighbourhoods), I often suggest driving around.
 Being in the city is the best way to get the best experience.
-I’ve even had clients rent an Airbnb for a week to test out their commute before committing to a big relocation!
+I’ve even had clients rent an Airbnb to test out their commute before committing to a big relocation!

 If that’s not an option, there are a ton of online tools you can take advantage of.
 Google Maps and Google Maps street-view are so valuable!
 See a house you like?
-Check out the map, look at the neighbours houses.
-It’s not 100% accurate, but it’s a great way to quickly get an assessment of how the neighbourhood will fit into your comfort level.
+Check out the map, look at the neighbours’ houses.
+It’s not 100% accurate, but it’s a great way to quickly assess if the neighbourhood will fit your comfort level.

 For Halton (including Burlington, Oakville, Milton, Halton Hills): https://www.haltonpolice.ca/crimefil…/crimemapping/index.php